← Guides

 Temp range1522°CFlocculationhighFlavour profileCitrus, stone fruit, tropical, spice, full-bodied

 Lalvin ICV-D47 is a perennial favourite for traditional and country-style meads.
 Its high polysaccharide production gives the finished mead a full, round mouthfeel that improves with aging, and it develops pleasant citrus, stone fruit, and spice complexity.
-The non-negotiable constraint is temperature: D47 produces excessive fusel alcohols (a hot, harsh character that takes years to age out) if fermented above approximately 18°C (65°F).
+We love the results from an aged, conditioned D47 mead here at Wyvern.
+The main constraint is temperature: it must be kept in its tolerance range or it produces excessive fusel alcohols (a hot, harsh character that takes years to age out).
 It is best kept in the 15–18°C range throughout fermentation, which can be challenging without temperature control.
-In a cool cellar or with a fermentation chiller it is excellent.
-Do not use in summer without temperature management.
-High flocculation means it drops clear naturally — a significant practical advantage.
-15% ABV ceiling.
-Source: Scott Labs 2025–2026 Handbook.
+Consider a cool cellar or a fermentation chiller, even wet towels in primary.
+Definietly don't use in summer without temperature management.
+High flocculation means it drops clear naturally which gives a significant practical advantage, especially for beginners.
+The 15% ABV ceiling will yeild a satisfying and robust mead, and we have had great results step feeding beyond its OG tolernace to get a conditioned sweet mead.

 Use in calculator →